Skip to main content

 Who designed the Twitch logo?

-The Twitch logo was designed by In-house Twitch at Twitch in 2019.
-The design has become one of the most recognized marks in the Entertainment industry.
+The Twitch logo was designed by In-house Twitch in 2019.
+The design has become one of the better-known marks in the Entertainment space.

 What are the Twitch brand guidelines for logo usage?